fraley/rota/howto/welcome.md

 Saturdays:
 scrimmage 10:15pm - 11:30pm, (doors open 9:45pm)

-Please pay and sign-in when you arrive (not after the event, please).
+Please pay and sign-in when you arrive (not after the event, please).<br/>
 Please arrive in time to be ready and warmed up by "scrimmage start" (see above).

 We need to start promptly at "scrimmage start".
 Why it is important to be on time: